maths/moodle-qtype_stack/doc/en/Developer/STACK-JS.md

 can either drop that thing into that `corsscripts/` directory or config ones own headers elsewhere.
 Currently, works with `.css` and `.js` files.

+### Loading external scripts

+Do note that loading external scripts into the IFRAME is possible as long as the following two conditions are met:

+ 1. You are not loading from `http://` sources into `https://` context.
+    Things work the other way around but mixing HTTP into HTTPS does not, as most sane VLEs are going to be running over HTTPS and the IFRAME will inherit some security assumptions from the surroundings, you should always write any references to external libaries using `https://...` urls.
+ 2. The server serving that library has the correct CORS header so that the script allows itself to be loaded into different origin context.
+    Basically, public usage CDN:s have this header.
+But most servers do not by default serve scripts for others to use.
+The header is this:
+    `Access-Control-Allow-Origin: *`.
+Do note that the server could also serve other headers that might affect your ability to load scripts into sandbox IFRAMEs so if things do not work check those headers.

+Do note that use of external resources will always make your materials sensitive to external changes.
+Therefore, if you do build materials that rely on external libraries do consider self hosting fixed copies of those libraries for your own use.

 ## The general security reason